Skip to content

 One EvalResults comes back per evaluator — local first, then foundry.
 Merge them or publish each separately.

 EvalResults.result_counts["failed"] is non-zero when any item fails any check.
-In CI, assert it’s zero (or call EvalResults.raise_if_failed() when available) — the test run halts and the failure reasons surface in EvalItemResult.scores:
+Call results.raise_for_status() to raise ValueError when failures are present — the test run halts and the failure reasons surface in EvalItemResult.scores.
+Pass an optional message to customise the exception text:

 [results] = await evaluate_agent(agent=agent, queries=queries, evaluators=local)